-Using footnotes allows you to reference additional information outside of your main document text by adding content at the bottom of the page.
+Using footnotes allows you to reference information outside of your main document text by adding content to the bottom of the page.
 Footnotes are numbered sequentially, and any time you add or remove a footnote, these numbers update automatically.

 You can add footnotes to body text or individual cells in embedded tables.

 Add Footnotes to Text

 To add footnotes in text, right-click in your document and select Insert Footnote from the menu.
 You can also click Insert from the Edit toolbar and select Footnote .

 A superscript automatically appears with a corresponding annotation at the bottom of your page.
 Type your information next to the number to finalize your footnote.